adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 ```python
 cmap = colors.ListedColormap(square_colours)
 ```
-Next we need to program the boundaries for each colour which correspond to the index of the colour in the list.
+Next we need to program the boundaries for each colour which correspond to the index of the colour in the `square_colours` list.
 We want the following

 * White if grid value is 0
 * <span style="color:black">Black</span> if grid value is 1